yalmip/yalmip.github.io/_posts/2017-10-17-modellingif.md

 end
 ````

-This code will not run, and MATLAB will raise an error, as you are you are using an [sdpvar](/command/sdpvar) in the **if** construct.
+This code will not run, and MATLAB will raise an error, as you are you are using an expression involving [sdpvar](/command/sdpvar) variables in the **if** construct.
 What we have to do is to translate this to a simple combinatorial model, and implement that using binary variables.

 ### Enumerate the possible cases